Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 She was also director of the New Schools Network, the organisation set up by Rachel Wolf, which runs the free schools programme.

-Oliver Dowden has been appointed Conservative Party co-chairman and will attend cabinet as minister without portfolio.
+Oliver Dowden is Conservative Party co-chairman and will attend cabinet as minister without portfolio.

 He replaces Amanda Milling and co-chairs the party with businessman Ben Elliot.